SyncfusionExamples/how-to-populate-child-nodes-asynchronously-in-uwp-treegrid/README.md

 # how-to-populate-child-nodes-asynchronously-in-uwp-treegrid

+## About the example

-This example demonstrates how to populate child nodes asynchronously in uwp treegrid
+This example illustrates how to populate child nodes asynchronously in uwp treegrid